Skip to main content

 On the workspace sidebar, you will now find a dedicated Canvases section.
 Clicking this allows you to view all canvases you have worked on and those available across your workspace.
 Additionally, the sidebar features a collapsible Recent Canvases menu, providing quick access to the canvases you last visited.

-When you navigate to the main Canvases page, you will see three distinct tabs:
+When you navigate to the main Canvases page, you will see two tabs:

-• My canvases: Houses all the canvases you have personally created.
+• My canvases: Displays the canvases you created.

-• All canvases: Displays every canvas you have access to across the entire workspace.
+• All canvases: Displays every canvas you have access to across the workspace.

 From board views

-When you navigate into a specific board view, you will notice two tabs at the top: Content (which holds all your assets and files) and Canvases.
+When you navigate into a specific board view with a canvas attached, you will notice two tabs at the top: Content (which holds all your assets and files) and Canvases.
 The Canvases tab allows you to see any canvases that you or your team have created and connected specifically to this board.

 To create a new canvas from within this board, use the blue Create button in the top right corner, which has replaced the previous Add button.